dcdpr/did-btc1/chapters/Privacy-Considerations.md

 ::BTC1 Beacon:: coordinators in **did:btc1** are entities that coordinate ::Aggregate Beacons:: and the corresponding ::Beacon Signals:: that announce and anchor an aggregated set of ::BTC1 Updates::.
-However, in **did:btc1,** Aggregators are able to coordinate ::Beacon Signals:: without needing to view or validate DID documents or the updates.
+However, in **did:btc1,** aggregators are able to coordinate ::Beacon Signals:: without needing to view or validate DID documents or the updates.
 Instead, they are provided with a hash or ::Content Identifier:: (CID) of the update for a specific DID which they include in the ::Beacon Signal::